jalombar/starsmasher/documentation/installation.md

 ```
 splash: error while loading shared libraries: libgiza.so.0: cannot open shared object file: No such file or directory
 ```
+(It's possible that the name of the shared library could be slightly different, but in what follows we assume the name libgiza.so.0.)
 The fix is to find where libgiza.so.0 is located (perhaps with ``locate libgiza.so.0``) and update your LD_LIBRARY_PATH accordingly.
-If this file is located in, say, /usr/local/lib then you would execute
+For example, if libgiza.so.0 is located in, say, /usr/local/lib then you would execute
 ```
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ```
 Placing this command in ~/.bashrc or the equivalent would help so that it wouldn't have to be executed by hand in every terminal session that uses SPLASH.

 We wish to the user a good use of StarSmasher!